-Lebanon blasts raise alarm about supply chain security, safety of tech
+Lebanon explosions raise alarm about supply chain security, safety of tech

 “Somehow thousands of devices were turned into weapons without anyone noticing it.
 How widespread are these explosive devices?
 How did the explosives get into the devices or the device supply chains?
 This attack raises terrifying questions that were never even considered before,” Green said.

-Mariarosaria Taddeo, a professor of digital ethics and defence technologies at University of Oxford, said the attacks set a concerning precedent as they involved interference with the supply chain “not for a specific act of sabotage but for a distributed, highly impactful attack.”
+Mariarosaria Taddeo, a professor of digital ethics and defence technologies at University of Oxford, said the attacks set a concerning precedent as they involved interference with the supply chain “not for a specific act of sabotage but for a distributed, highly impactful attack”.

 “This scenario has been considered by experts but less so by state actors.
 If something good comes out of them, this is going to a public debate on control of the supply chain, strategic autonomy over digital assets, and digital sovereignty,” Taddeo said.